Types of Energy Storage Systems in Electric Vehicles

-Every Country and even car manufacturer has planned for switching to EVs/PHEVs, for example, the Indian government has set a target to achieve 30 % of EVs car selling by 2030 and General motors has committed to bringing new 30 electric models globally by 2025 respectively.
+Every Country and even car manufacturer has planned to switch to EVs/PHEVs, for example, the Indian government has set a target to achieve 30 % of EV car selling by 2030 and General Motors has committed to bringing new 30 electric models globally by 2025 respectively.
 Major car manufacturers are Tesla, Nissan, Hyundai, BMW, BYD, SAIC Motors, Mahindra Electrics, and Tata Motors.

 The success of electric vehicles depends upon their Energy Storage Systems.
-The Energy Storage Systems can be a Fuel Cell, Supercapacitor, or battery.
-Each system has its own advantages and disadvantages.
+The Energy Storage System can be a Fuel Cell, Supercapacitor, or battery.
+Each system has its advantages and disadvantages.

 Fuel Cells as an energy source in the EVs

 A fuel cell works as an electrochemical cell that generates electricity for driving vehicles.
-Hydrogen (from a renewable source) is fed at Anode and Oxygen at Cathode, both combine producing electricity as the main product while water and heat as by-products.
+Hydrogen (from a renewable source) is fed at the Anode and Oxygen at the Cathode, both producing electricity as the main product while water and heat as by-products.

 Source:- https://afdc.energy.gov/